-Roundabout Open House: A public meeting regarding proposed roundabouts was held on Thursday, March 21 from 5:15 p.m. to 9 p.m. at Clark Middle School, 4600 Colby Drive.
+Roundabout Open House: A public meeting about proposed roundabouts took place on March 21, 2013, at Clark Middle School.
 The open house was a 'come and go' format, allowing residents to speak with city traffic engineers and consultants.

 Click here to view results of the meeting.

-We want your feedback: The Frisco City Council, as well as city staff, is interested in hearing from you.
-Materials related to the proposed roundabouts are listed below for your research convenience.
+We want your feedback: The Frisco City Council and city staff are interested in hearing from you.
+See below for materials related to the proposed roundabouts.

-Modern Roundabouts: A Safer Solution - Video produced by U.S. Dept. of Transporation
+Modern Roundabouts: A Safer Solution - Video produced by U.S. Department of Transporation

 Proposed roundabout 2015* - Video

 *Based on traffic volume forecasts for specified years